maichmueller/reinforce/README.md

 [![C++ CI](https://github.com/maichmueller/reinforce/actions/workflows/cpp.yml/badge.svg)](https://github.com/maichmueller/reinforce/actions/workflows/cpp.yml)

-Have you ever wanted to implement reinforcement learing algorithms in C++, but did not want to leave the cushy embrace of Python?
+Have you ever felt like implementing reinforcement learning algorithms in Python is too straightforward and you would rather flip the bit-spatula manually in C++?

-Me neither.
+Yeah, me neither.

-`Reinforce` is a C++ port of the [Gymnasium](https://github.com/Farama-Foundation/Gymnasium) interfaces anyway, for when you would like to use of Reinforcement Learning (RL) in C++ after all.
-It provides spaces, wherever meaningful, and environments of Gymnasium, allowing developers to squeeze the last drop of performance out of their juicy training routines.
+`Reinforce` is a C++ port of the [Gymnasium](https://github.com/Farama-Foundation/Gymnasium) interfaces anyway, for when you would like to make use of Reinforcement Learning (RL) in C++ after all.
+It provides spaces and environments of Gymnasium, wherever possible, allowing developers to squeeze the last drop of performance out of their juicy training routines.

 Keep in mind, that this is very early work in progress and that any API is subject to major change.